UNF's Hands-On Learning Model: A Blueprint for Universities Everywhere

 When she was still in high school, Alexanderia Crotts had an interest in the supply chain.
 UNF was the perfect place for her to study, considering its Transportation and Logistics Flagship Program is among the best in the nation, in part because of its partnerships with industry powerhouses in a city known as "America's Logistics Center."
 Crotts landed her first internship with Magellan Transport Logistics her freshmen year.

-Currently, 85% of UNF students report having participated in at least one experiential learning experience.
-Beginning this fall, UNF will guarantee such experiences to all incoming students, integrating incoming students into experiential learning from day one.
-Located in Jacksonville, Florida — ranked as the second hottest job market in the country and the No. 1 city in the U.S. for corporate relocations — UNF is uniquely positioned to offer students unparalleled opportunities.
-It’s one of the reasons UNF is No. 1 for jobs in Florida.
+All incoming students are integrated into experiential learning experiences from day one.
+Jacksonville, is currently ranked the second hottest job market in the country and first on the East Coast — which uniquely positions UNF to offer students unparalleled opportunities.
+It’s one of the reasons the University is No. 1 for jobs in Florida.
+In AY 2024/25, 51.7% of graduates had internships tracked through coursework, not including additional experiential learning experiences.

 UNF’s exceptional faculty and staff have connections with many of the more than 150 corporate, regional and divisional headquarters in the area.
 Those relationships lead to personal introductions and often visits during career fairs or similar events.
-For instance, a networking event led to an internship at the Mayo Clinic in Florida for Carleigh Eagle, which eventually earned her a position as a 3D engineer specializing in anatomical modeling with the hospital.
 Stephen Pond’s research with a UNF professor in digital signal processing helped lead to a high-demand AI internship.
-And Abraham Ovalle, an accounting and finance major, landed four career-defining internships before his graduation this spring.
-He leaves with a job in hand with a major accounting firm and with gratitude for those who helped him at UNF.
+Biomedical Sciences student Cameron Hartmoyer worked alongside a doctor conducting cardiovascular disease research at the Mayo Clinic.
+And Abraham Ovalle, an accounting and finance major, landed four career-defining internships before his graduation.
 “The time and energy that professors pour into students and organizations is what makes this University so special,” Ovalle said.

-UNF students are offered a variety of opportunities, including paid internships, structured on-campus employment and zero-cost experiences to alleviate financial and time cost constraints for students.
+UNF students are offered a variety of opportunities, including paid internships, structured on-campus employment and zero-cost experiences to alleviate financial and time cost constraints.
 By offering a diverse menu of substantive, accessible experiential learning opportunities, UNF ensures all students can participate and benefit.
-Also, UNF is enhancing on-campus student employment by incorporating structured professional development.
+UNF has also enhanced on-campus student employment by incorporating structured professional development.
 Students not only earn a paycheck but also gain leadership and decision-making skills.
 Additionally, the university is expanding paid off-campus internships to reduce conflicts with students' financial obligations.
 UNF is also training professional staff to assess, document and continuously improve how experiential learning opportunities are delivered.
 Perhaps most notably, academic units are actively seeking novel ways to embed learning by doing into their core curriculum, thereby placing experiential learning at the center of the student learning experience rather than at the periphery.
 This commitment to assessment and ongoing refinement ensures the initiative's effectiveness and sustainability.

 Partnerships with Industry